-TaPRA 2019, Surrey, Performer Training WG CfP: Exercise
+TaPRA 2019, Exeter, Performer Training WG CfP: Exercise

 The Performer Training Working Group